Tagalog Wikipedia: Characteristics

 The Tagalog Wikipedia has several characteristics which define it differently from other language editions of Wikipedia.
 According to Michael Tan, a Filipino anthropologist and Philippine Daily Inquirer columnist, the Tagalog Wikipedia greatly depends on the UP Diksyonaryong Filipino for basic definitions.
 Though focused on the Tagalog language, it has pages that helps non-Tagalog speakers on anything related about the online project.

 Coverage

 The Tagalog Wikipedia has significant coverage of topics related to the Philippines, as well as anime and manga-related topics.
 In 2010, GMA News and Public Affairs released a report criticizing the Tagalog Wikipedia's lack of science-related articles.

 Project name

-According to Wikipedians from the Tagalog and English Wikipedias, the Tagalog Wikipedia also represents the Filipino language.
-According to the Vibal Foundation, a foundation that started WikiPilipinas, the Tagalog Wikipedia is different from WikiFilipino, the wiki that they manage because WikiFilipino uses Filipino language while Tagalog Wikipedia uses Tagalog language.
+According to Wikipedians from the Tagalog and English Wikipedias, the Tagalog Wikipedia also represents the Filipino language due to the Tagalog Wikipedia being in the Manila dialect of Tagalog According to the Vibal Foundation, a foundation that started WikiPilipinas, the Tagalog Wikipedia is different from WikiFilipino, the wiki that they manage because WikiFilipino uses Filipino language while the Tagalog Wikipedia uses Tagalog language.
 The difference or sameness of Tagalog and Filipino sparked a debate among Tagalog Wikipedians about the name of the project.
 This debate was mentioned in an article by DILA (Defenders of the Indigenous Languages of the Archipelago), an organization that defends indigenous languages of the Philippines.